vasilvestre/totk-mod-manager-for-switch-emulators/README.md

 ## Roadmap

 - Alert you if something succeeded
-- Specify path to Yuzu
 - Implement automatic mod updates.
-- Support for Linux
 - Enhance user interface with additional features.

 ## Stay Updated